boonaki/progress/README.md

 ## Notice:

 This website and project is a demonstration and a proof-of-concept.
-The new, updated site can be accessed [here](https://evolvr.ink)
+The new, updated site, which now uses React and Typescript, can be accessed [here](https://evolvr.ink)

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: